-To address concerns about lead in drinking water and to reduce children’s overall exposure to lead in the environment, Washington State Legislature passed House Bill 1139 requiring all public school buildings built before 2016 to test drinking water for the presence and level of lead contamination by June 30, 2026 and every five years thereafter.
+To address concerns about lead in drinking water and to reduce children’s overall exposure to lead in the environment, Washington State Legislature passed RCW 28A.210.410 requiring all public school buildings built before 2016 to test drinking water for the presence and level of lead contamination by June 30, 2026 and every five years thereafter.

 Voluntary Water Quality Testing

-Renton School District contracted with Washington State Department of Health (DOH) to test water fountains and sink fixtures for lead at all facilities throughout the district in April 2019.
-Detailed results by school location can be found on the DOH website at Lead in Drinking Water in Schools.
+Renton School District contracted with Washington State Department of Health (DOH) in April 2019 to test drinking water outlets for lead at all district facilities.
+Detailed testing results by school location can be found on the DOH website at Lead in Drinking Water in Schools.

-No facilities in the Renton School District were found to have facility-wide lead contamination in drinking water although individual fixtures at some facilities were found to exceed the EPA recommended threshold of 20 ppb.
-The typical cause of lead contamination is lead-containing fixtures, remediation for fixtures with elevated levels of lead includes the following steps:
+No facilities in the district were found to have facility-wide lead contamination, although individual fixtures at some facilities were found to exceed the EPA recommended threshold of 20 parts per billion lead.
+The cause of lead contamination at these sites was determined to be lead-containing water fixtures, remediation of contaminated fixtures included the following steps:

-- Immediately taking the fixture out of service (water dispensers have been provided when necessary)
+- Immediate removal of the fixture from service (water dispensers provided when necessary)

-- Cleaning or replacing the fixture, aerator, and filter
+- Cleaning or replacement of the aerator, fixture, and filter

 - Flushing water lines

-Renton School District identified 32 water sources with elevated levels of lead (greater than the EPA recommended threshold of 20 ppb).
-All 32 sites were remediated by replacing the fixture and flushing the water line, results from follow up water quality testing were below the recommended EPA threshold.
+DOH identified 32 water outlets with lead levels that exceeded 20 ppb.
+All 32 sites were remediated and results from follow up water quality testing were below 20 parts per billion lead.

-For questions about water quality testing or Renton School District's remediation Action Plan contact Laska Whiteaker by email or phone at 425-204-4426.
+For questions about water quality testing or Renton School District's Action Plan for the Reduction of Lead in Drinking Water contact Laska Whiteaker by email or phone at 425-204-4426.